gedenteen/StrangePong/README.md

 ## What i want to do

 Level 1 - default enemy with direction changers
-Level 2 - default enemy with direction changers and music changers Level 3 - strange level.
+Level 2 - default enemy with direction changers and music speed up x1.1 Level 3 - strange level.
 For example in a circle.
 Or with tunnels.
-Or reverted walls Level x - level where player and enemy moving 2 paddles Level 4 - enemy is a cheater that can teleports with small delay.
+Or reverted walls Level x - level where player and enemy moving 2 paddles Level x - squares with +1 hp
+Level 4 - enemy is a cheater that can teleports with small delay.
 But he is slow.
 There should be boosters that creates a second ball
 Level 5 - Final boss.
 Enemy is a BASE that shooting balls from a few guns.
 Player should hit the balls to damage the base